offen/website/homepage/content/pages/index.md

-Title: Transparent web analytics for everyone | Offen
+title: Transparent web analytics for everyone | Offen
 description: Offen is a free and open source analytics software for websites and web applications.
 Users can access their data while the operators treat it with respect.
 save_as: index.html
-href: /
 template: index
 sitemap_priority: 1.0
-sm_image_url: /theme/images/offen-logo-social-media.jpg

 ## Summary